SzemesBotond/drama_cluster_genre/README.md

 3.) removed_act_analysis

 Substracts one act from 5-act-plays and computes basic netwrok properties based on the TEI XML files of the plays provided by the DraCor collection.

+4.)
+Comparing k-means and 1000 random clasterization (genre difference and standanrd deviation of time).

+5.) cumulative changes
+Computing the cumulative changes of some network metrics + figures of the results